-The Leahy-Smith America Invents Act (AIA), enacted in 2011, established new post-grant proceedings available on or after September 16, 2012, for challenging the validity of issued U.S. patents.
+The Leahy-Smith America Invents Act (AIA), enacted in 2011, established post-grant proceedings available on or after September 16, 2012, for challenging the validity of issued U.S. patents.
 Marshall, Gerstein & Borun LLP can help you use these proceedings to challenge the validity of patents, resolve existing or threatened litigation, or defend your patents whose validity has been challenged.

 These post-grant proceedings are administrative trials that take place before the Patent Trial and Appeal Board (PTAB) at the U.S. Patent and Trademark Office (USPTO), and include the following: